 Belinda Whitford, Chief Operating Officer

-Belinda has more than 20 years of utility finance experience and was NTPC's controller for over 4 years before assuming the role of Chief Financial Officer in April 2016.
+Belinda has more than 20 years of utility finance experience and was NTPC's controller for more than four years before assuming the role of Chief Financial Officer in April 2016.
 Belinda assumed the role of COO in October 2020.
 In her current role, Belinda has overall accountability for Hydro Operations, Thermal Operations and Transmission and Distribution.